 Flight period: H. semele ssp.
 Thyone flies earlier than is usual with other races, being on the wing towards the third week in June, and disappearing by the end of July.

+Description: Males are strikingly smaller than any other British race of semele.
 The coloration is more uniform than in typical semele, with the pale areas more ochreous.
-The forewing spots are smaller than in other races, with the lower of the two frequently absent, and totally obsolete specimens are not very rare.
+Forewing spots are smaller than in other races, with the lower of the two often absent, and totally obsolete specimens are not very rare.
 The underside has the coloration duller and less contrasting than in the type, with the white portions of the hindwings tinged with ochreous.
 The tendency to obsolescence is even more striking on the under surface than on the upperside.

 MEADOW BROWN – Maniola jurtina